morriscb/the-wizz/README.md

 Papers utilizing The-wiZZ should provide a link back to this repository.
 It is also requested that users cite Morrison et al. (in prep), once the paper is available.
-The other cites at mentioned at the start of this README are highly recommended as citations as well.
+The other cites mentioned at the start of this README are highly recommended as citations as well.

 REQUIREMENTS